hifiberry/hifiberry-os/README.md

 - Snapcast (experimental)
 - analogue input on DAC+ ADC (using alsaloop)

+## Tools

 Additional tools that are available:

 - sox
 - HiFiBerry dsptoolkit

-Note that there is no direct support for local music archives (e.g. MP3 files on a NAS).
+Note that there is no direct support for local music archives (e.g. MP3 files on a NAS) yet.
 If you have a local music collection, you need to use an additional music server to stream music to HiFiBerryOS, e.g.

 - Roon
 - Logitech Media Server
 - iTunes

+You might also configure the included music player daemon, but you have to do this from command line.
+A simple MPD UI names ympd is running on HTTP port 9000.